 Sling TV is an "over-the-top," or OTT, service, meaning it comes in over the internet rather than on dedicated lines from a cable company or broadcasts from a satellite.
 In that respect, it's like other online services, including Netflix, Amazon and Hulu.
 But Sling specializes in live TV; it shows programs as they are broadcast.
 There is some ability to rewind a show or watch older programs on demand, but those capabilities are limited.

-Sling TV offers a simple way for you to watch your favorite television shows, movies and on-demand programming.
 After signing up for Sling TV, you'll need only to download the app to the devices on which you want to watch Sling TV programming.

 After you boot up the app, you'll see all of the channels you have access to based on the plan you chose.
-Sling TV also comes with a guide, allowing you to cut through the noise and find the content you really care about.
+Sling TV also comes with a guide, so you can easily find the content you really care about.
 Note that you'll need a stable internet connection to watch content; Sling TV doesn't support offline viewing.

-At present, Orange offers 28 channels, and Blue offers more than 40.
+At present, Orange offers 32 channels, and Blue offers 47.
 However, Blue doesn't include every Orange channel.
-The combined Blue/Orange pack still costs $40 per month, a 20 percent savings if you were to buy both.
+The combined Blue/Orange pack costs $40 per month, a 20 percent savings if you were to buy both.

 Sling TV also offers add-on packages that range from $5 to $15 per month.
 There are more than a dozen packages, so your monthly subscription cost could exceed $100 per month if you want absolutely everything.